Our Work With Countries

 PIVI partners to provide technical support to countries that may or may not be implementing routine seasonal national influenza programs.
 The goal of this work is to strengthen a country’s immunization infrastructure and capacity, ultimately making a country readier to respond to infectious disease threats.

 Through technical assistance, PIVI supports country workflow related to developing or strengthening pandemic preparedness and seasonal influenza vaccination programs.
-PIVI may assist with:
+PIVI may assist with work such as: